Skip to main content

 Devilled Dishes (Chicken/Pork/Fish)

-Sri Lankan-Chinese fusion dish featuring meat or fish stir-fried with bell peppers, onions, chili paste, and sweet-spicy sauce.
-Devilled chicken and devilled pork are particularly popular.
-Represents Sri Lanka's love for spicy, tangy flavors.
+A Sri Lankan-Chinese stir-fry of meat or fish with bell peppers, onions, chili paste, and a sweet-hot sauce.
+Devilled chicken and devilled pork are the usual orders, and they capture the local taste for heat with a tangy edge.

 Allergens: